blootsvoets/profiling-lesson/00-lesson-00-profiling.md

 - hard drive space
 - hard drive speed

 During this lesson we will use command-line tools to try to find out what the bottleneck is for your particular task.
 The bottlenecks are usually job-specific.
-The diagnostics usually tie in deeply into the computer architecture and so the lesson will require super-user privileges.
+The diagnostics usually tie in deeply into the computer architecture so some of the tools will require super-user (root) privileges.

 <!--
 Make diagram to decide